Ja Morant Says He Would Have ‘Cooked' Michael Jordan in a Game of One-On-One

 Nobody has more confidence than No. 12.

-Morant displayed an excellent season with the Grizzlies this past year, leading the team to the second best record in the Western Conference.
+Morant had an excellent season with the Grizzlies this past year, leading the team to the second-best record in the Western Conference.
 He won the NBA's Most Improved Player award and marked his first All-NBA team in the league.

 The superstar point guard is a coming off a season where he individually averaged 27.4 points, 5.7 rebounds and 6.7 assists per game -- skyrocketing his point average around eight points more per game than the season prior.